cssconf/2018.cssconf.eu/contents/copy/team/main.md

 ## The CSSconf Family

-Our international CSSconf family has been supportive with advice, hands-down help and friendship – special thanks to Nicole Sullivan, CSSconf AU, Thomas Gorissen, CSSconf Nordic, CSSconf Budapest for ongoing support and friendship!
+Our international CSSconf family has been supportive with advice, hands-on help and friendship – special thanks to Nicole Sullivan, CSSconf AU, Thomas Gorissen, CSSconf Nordic, CSSconf Budapest for ongoing support and friendship!